ElbitOS/ElbitOS-Base/README.md

 Work and out directories should be created and the out directory will contain the ISO file

 > ### Note
-> Depending on the distribution you might need to copy ElbitOS Repository package from this group
+> Depending on the distribution you might need to use [Elbit Package Repositories](https://github.com/ElbitOS/ElbitOS-Package-Repositories)